 2. Poor idle and engine performance issues

-The throttle body is responsible for allowing a certain amount of air flowing into the engine.
+The throttle body is responsible for allowing a certain amount of air to flow into the engine.
 When the throttle body is clogged or has failed, it can cause poor idle and stalling at the stop light, as well as engine performance issues while driving.
 Try cleaning the throttle body with a throttle body cleaning product.
-If you still have issues, replace the throttle body.
+If you still have issues, replace the throttle body says GoMechanic.

 3. Lack of power